vvpai9/AeroTHON-2024/README.md

 # AeroTHON-2024
 Approaches used by aeroKLE for SAE India AeroTHON 2024, GITAM University, Bengaluru

+The rulebook and abstract of the competition is updated above.

 Mission Profiles - AeroTHON 2024:

 Mission 1: (Manual - Hotspots + Objects)